khynguyen/mcb185_homework/participation.md

 	+ Went to class on Tuesday
 	+ Went to class on Thursday
 	+ Joined Cat's Coderie on Wednesday night
+	+ Asked a question in Discord
-	+ Total points: 3
+	+ Total points: 4

-Total points: 32
+Total points: 33